 The Board of Zoning Appeals will conduct a public hearing and review the application.
 At the public hearing, the Department of Planning and Community Development staff will present the staff report, which concludes with their recommendations.
 Applicants will be given an opportunity to speak to the BZA and provide any additional information that you feel is appropriate.
 Any person wishing to comment on the case will also be permitted to address the BZA regarding the application.

-The BZA will formally act upon the application, by either approving or denying.
-In some situations the BZA may add conditions for approval, or continue the hearing until additional information may be provided.
+The BZA will formally act upon the application, by either approving or denying the request.
+In some situations, the BZA may add conditions for approval, or continue the hearing until additional information may be provided.
 All decisions by the BZA are made public.

 Dates for all Board of Zoning Appeals meetings for the coming year can be found on this downloadable calendar.